Design science (methodology): Guidelines in information systems research

-Transparency in design science research is becoming an emerging concern.
-Design science research strives to be practical and relevant.
-Yet few researchers have examined the extent to which practitioners can meaningfully utilize theoretical knowledge produced by design science research in solving concrete real-world problems.
+Transparency in DSR is becoming an emerging concern.
+DSR strives to be practical and relevant.
+Yet few researchers have examined the extent to which practitioners can meaningfully utilize theoretical knowledge produced by DSR in solving concrete real-world problems.
 There is a potential gulf between theoretical propositions and concrete issues faced in practice—a challenge known as design theory indeterminacy.
 Guidelines for addressing this challenges are provided in Lukyanenko et al. 2020.

 The engineering cycle and the design cycle

 The engineering cycle is a framework used in Design Science for Information Systems and Software Engineering, proposed by Roel Wieringa.

 Artifacts

-Artifacts within design science research (DSR) are perceived to be knowledge containing.
+Artifacts within DSR are perceived to be knowledge containing.
 This knowledge ranges from the design logic, construction methods and tool to assumptions about the context in which the artifact is intended to function (Gregor, 2002).

 The creation and evaluation of artifacts thus forms an important part in the DSR process which was described by Hevner et al., (2004) and supported by March and Storey (2008) as revolving around “build and evaluate”.

 DSR artifacts can broadly include: models, methods, constructs, instantiations and design theories (March & Smith, 1995; Gregor 2002; March & Storey, 2008, Gregor and Hevner 2013), social innovations, new or previously unknown properties of technical/social/informational resources (March, Storey, 2008), new explanatory theories, new design and developments models and implementation processes or methods (Ellis & Levy 2010).